Puyush/Data-Cleaning-And-Anaylsis-Of-FIFA-Dataset/README.md

 Why Data Cleaning:
 As the world increasingly relies on data, the importance of data cleaning has never been more apparent.
 Suppose you’re a football coach preparing for an upcoming game against a rival team.
 You’ve spent hours analyzing data on your team’s performance and your opponent’s strengths and weaknesses. but  you realize that there are errors and inconsistencies throughout the data set.
 As you clean the data, you start to see patterns and on the basis of that, you decide to focus on you game plan that leads to victory against your rival team.

-Essential Steps for Data Cleaning:
+Essential Steps for Data Cleaning And Analysis:

 1) Import Necessary Libraries like Numpy, Panda, Matplotlib etc.
 2) Load the Dataset.